karun012/doctest-discover/README.md

 #doctest-discover

-* Do you spend time creating a doctest driver for every cabal project?

 * Do you have to maintain a list of source files that cabal needs to use to run doctests?

-doctest-discover (inspired by hspec-discover) makes it easy to run doctests via cabal.
+doctest-discover (inspired by [hspec-discover](https://hackage.haskell.org/package/hspec-discover)) makes it easy to run doctests via [cabal](http://www.haskell.org/cabal/).

-The only thing you need to do is create a driver file (let's call it doctest-driver.hs) with one line:
+The only thing you need to do is create a driver file with one line (let's call it *doctest-driver.hs*):

 ```haskell
 {-# OPTIONS_GHC -F -pgmF doctest-discover #-}